People sitting at table with computer and paper

 Sydney Diggers has become insolvent and all its assets now belongs to the bank.
 Normally, the bank would take possession of the excavator.

 As Nick had registered the excavator on the PPSR before he leased it to Sydney Diggers, he was able to retrieve the excavator as the PPSR register showed he has a security interest in the property.
-Registering the excavator on the PPSR will trump all other interests from other stakeholders.
+Registering the excavator on the PPSR will mean you have a secured interest over the property which would take priority over any unsecured interests.

 How do I find out if someone who owes me money is insolvent or bankrupt?